matrix-io/fpga-environment-setup/README.md

 To install the license file, go back to the Xilinx website using [this](https://www.xilinx.com/member/forms/license-form.html) link.

 Once again, you will be prompted to log in.
-Once you do, it will take you to the page to fill out additional information which should be pre-filled. (**Verify this works on Mozilla**) Click Next.
+Once you do, it will take you to the page to fill out additional information which should be pre-filled.
+Click Next. *If the log-in page freezes, switch your browser.*

 Select *ISE WebPACK* check box (you will see it says "No Charge") and click on "Generate Node-locked License".